Not All Days are Good Days

 All of this negative talk about Niffler swirls around my head as I get to the field site, but the second I get out of the car and put on my training pouch, I feel lighter.
 I know what I’m doing here, and so do my dogs.

 On our first search of the day, Barley is superb.
 He’s really showing off for our site manager.
-I expect nothing less from him and barely appreciate him the way I should.
+I expect nothing less from him and revel in the feeling of appreciating how my dog supports conservation.

 It’s 8am and the sky is crystalline.
 The wind is whistling from the north.
 Barley is resting after his first two searches of the day and now it’s Niffler’s turn.
 We see some cattle about 300m away, but that’s far enough away for him to work nicely.
 He starts his search, tail up and running with his nose to the wind.